 The books on our list explore all of these aspects of Italian culture, and more.
 As an added bonus, they’ll help you learn the language!

 Books for Starting Italian from the Ground Up

 Read Classic Italian Novels

 By relying on an English translation as a backup, you can begin reading Italian novels even as a beginner.
 Here’s how.
 Find a classic Italian novel, such as The Moon and the Bonfires along with its original Italian version, La Luna e i Falò.
-As you read the Italian version, be sure to keep place with the English version, taking note and jotting down new words and structures you’ve learned.
+As you read the Italian version, be sure to keep pace with the English version, taking note and jotting down new words and structures you’ve learned.

-Giallo is a very narrow, yet much loved subgenre.
+Giallo is a very narrow, yet much-loved subgenre.
 Basically, Giallo novels are Italian translations of classic English mystery novels.
 Using both versions of the books for practicing Italian is a great opportunity to experience English authors you have heard so much about but never read.
 Edgar Allen Poe, Sir Arthur Conan Doyle and Agatha Christie still have modern communities of translators.

 Books for Beginners and Food Lovers

 What could be better than mixing language learning with another subject you love?
 This section covers books about delicious food and drinks.
 And if you are only just starting to learn Italian, they’re perfect for you!